 - 2. A retake clerkship exam cannot be scheduled during a clerkship, except for the Ambulatory Medicine clerkship as outlined above, or Intersessions I or II. - 3.
 If a student needs to schedule a retake clerkship exam during the Transition to Residency Phase of the curriculum, the student will arrange their schedule to accommodate a week without curricular requirements and will schedule the retake clerkship exam at the end of that week.
 Possible exam retake dates can be provided by Curricular Affairs. - 4.
 A student who requires retake exams in any two clerkships (including the same clerkship twice) may meet the conditions for academic probation.
 Refer to Academic Probation Policy. - 5.
 A student who fails a second clerkship exam before completing the retake clerkship exam for a previous failure must stop academic progress and meet with the Student Progress Committee to agree on a plan for the student to complete the retake clerkship exams.
 If a student must schedule multiple retake clerkship exams, the student must pass all exams before resuming clinical training. - b) PCAMP: If a student fails a clerkship exam, they have one opportunity to retake the exam. - 1.
 If a student needs to schedule a retake clerkship exam during the Preclerkship Phase, then the exam must be scheduled at the next Winter or Spring academic break. - a.
 The "next" break will be determined by the timing of the results of the first exam and the time it takes to order a new exam. - 2.
 A retake clerkship exam cannot be scheduled during a clerkship or Intersessions I. - 3.
 If a student needs to schedule a retake clerkship exam during their third academic year, then the exam must be scheduled during their final semester. - 4.
 Possible exam retake dates can be provided by Curricular Affairs. - 5.
-A student who requires more than one retake exam during clerkships must meet with the SPC to design an academic support plan. - A student who requires retake exams in any two clerkships may meet the conditions for academic probation.
-Refer to Academic Probation Policy. - c) A student who passes a retake clerkship exam will receive a grade of Pass and will not be eligible for Honors or High Pass. - d) 4-Year MD Program: If a student fails a clerkship retake exam, the student will receive a grade of Fail in the clerkship and will be required to repeat the clerkship. - e) PCAMP: If a student fails a clerkship retake exam, the student will receive a grade of Fail in the clerkship and must meet with the Student Progress a) A student who is repeating a clerkship must complete all components and requirements for the clerkship regardless of whether the student completed those components during the initial attempt at the clerkship.
-Previous work cannot be resubmitted.
-Students repeating a clerkship are eligible for final clerkship grades of "Honors" and "High Pass."
+A student who requires more than one retake exam during clerkships must meet with the SPC to design an academic support plan. - 6.
+A student who requires retake exams in any two clerkships may meet the conditions for academic probation.
+Refer to Academic Probation Policy. - c) A student who passes a retake clerkship exam will receive a grade of Pass and will not be eligible for Honors or High Pass.

-Committee to design an academic support plan, which may include deacceleration of their MD program.
+- d) 4-Year MD Program: If a student fails a clerkship retake exam, the student will receive a grade of Fail in the clerkship and will be required to repeat the clerkship. - e) PCAMP: If a student fails a clerkship retake exam, the student will receive a grade of Fail in the clerkship and must meet with the Student Progress Committee to design an academic support plan, which may include de-acceleration of their MD program.